waggle-sensor/summer2021/getting_started.md

-## Argonne Server Access Guide
+## Part 5: Argonne Server Access Guide

 ### Account(s) Setup

 1. Generate an SSH public key.
 This must be the form of authentication that you use to SSH into any Argonne server.
 There is a good guide to generating a key [here](https://kb.iu.edu/d/aews).

 2. Argonne Collaborator Account

 Skip this if you already have a Argonne Domain or Argonne Collaborator account.

 https://apps.anl.gov/registration/collaborators